heptarch/heptarch.github.io/drafts/cone.md

 ## VIII. <a href="#toc">Exam</a><a id="sec-8" name="sec-8"></a>

 *Question.* You have a pile of a warm metal shavings in the shape of a cone.
-Determine the maximum angle of repose, stating any assumptions you make and giving plausibility arguments.
+Determine the maximum angle of repose, stating any assumptions you make and giving plausibility arguments in their favour.

 *Answer.*